 A third or more of delirium can be prevented.
 Simple interventions can help prevent delirium in older people who are at risk.
-The interventions are tailored to the resident's particular needs based on an assessment of the unique preventative risk factors that may contribute to each person developing a delirium.
+The interventions are tailored to the patient's particular needs based on an assessment of the unique preventative risk factors that may contribute to each person developing a delirium.

-Identifying people at risk of delirium We routinely assess risk of delirium when we admit residents to our facility.
-Our staff know that delirium is more likely for people who have: Cognitive impairment and/or dementia.
-Severe illness, including mental illness and current hip fracture Do we know who is Dehydration at risk for delirium?
-Uncorrected vision impairment We also check for past episodes of delirium.
-We record in resident's notes that we have assessed their delirium risk.
+Identifying people at risk of delirium

+We routinely assess risk of delirium when we admit older patients.

+Our staff know that delirium is more likely for people who have:

+- Cognitive impairment and/or dementia.

+- Severe illness, including mental illness and current hip fracture

+- Dehydration

+- Uncorrected vision impairment

+We also check for past episodes of delirium.

+We record in patient's notes that we have assessed their delirium risk.

 People are reviewed for any changes in their risk for delirium.

+Do we know who is

+at risk for delirium?

+Comments

+Interventions to prevent delirium

+Do we consider preventable factors for people at risk and adjust the care plan to minimise these factors?

-Comments A strength In progress Needs work Interventions to prevent delirium Our care staff know the preventable risk factors for delirium. e.g., Pain, Infection, Nutrition, Constipation, Hydration, Exercise, Do we consider Sleep, Medication, Environment, and emotional needs preventable factors Our care staff understand that simple interventions can help prevent delirium. for people at risk and They know where to access guidance about these interventions. adjust the care plan For residents at risk of delirium, we assess preventable risk factors and put in to minimise these place tailored interventions to help prevent delirium.
-These are recorded in factors? care plans.
+Our staff know the preventable risk factors for delirium.

+e.g., Pain, Infection, Nutrition, Constipation, Hydration, Exercise, Sleep, Medication, Environment, and emotional needs

+Our staff understand that simple interventions can help prevent delirium.
+They know where to access guidance about these interventions.

+For patients at risk of delirium, we assess preventable risk factors and put in place tailored interventions to help prevent delirium.
+These are recorded in care plans.

 We look for ways to improve our systems of care to minimise risk factors.

-A strength Comments In progress Needs work
+Comments